composablehorizons/compose-examples/README.md

+## This repo is archived.
+Join the Composables Discord server instead: https://composables.com/discord

+---

 # Compose Examples User feedback repository

 This repository it used as a central place for user feedback, issues and suggestions for https://composeexamples.com